au-research/ARDC-23-things/_things/thing-11.md

 **Option 2: Hands on with XML**

 -   does not require you to install software
--   Is a hands-on experience with XML and may help prepare you for Thing 13 (Crosswalks)
+-   Is a hands-on experience with XML

 XML is the language most commonly used for machine to machine transfer of metadata.
 An understanding of XML is valuable for anyone working ‘under the hood’ with metadata: for example, harvesting or crosswalking metadata.